-- Use the Land Buyer’s Check List as a guide to fully understand a property.
+- Use the Land Buyer’s Check List as a guide to better understand the property.

-- Understand where the boundaries are; the utilities that are available; how you will access the property; and any easements, encumbrances, or restrictions that affect the land.
+- Understand the boundaries; available utilities; how you will access the property; and whether easements, encumbrances, or restrictions that affect the land.
 Make sure that the soil is suitable for your use.

-- Contact local governing units about your intended use of the property and any zoning or other restrictions (as well as building code information if you’re planning to build).
+- Contact local government about your use of the property and any zoning or other restrictions (as well as building code information if you’re planning to build).

 - Consult your financial representative, tax professional, banker, and legal counselor for any other due diligence they would suggest.

-- Due diligence should be done prior to signing a Purchase Agreement so that your purchase will be contingent upon satisfaction of any items of concern.
+- Due diligence (research) should be done prior to signing a Purchase Agreement so that your purchase will go smoothly and any concerns resolved.

 Purchase the land.

-- Vacant land transactions through LandRadar.com generally include a/an:
+- Vacant land transactions through LandRadar.com can include these and other documents: